SECRET-GUEST/tiny-scripts/Javascript/Server/server test/README.md

 ```

+# HERE, YOU WILL BE SHOWN HOW TO CREATE A SECURE LOCAL SERVER.
+THESE STEPS ARE RATHER UNNECESSARY; YOU SIMPLY NEED TO USE THE CODE CONTAINED IN server.js.
+THE REMAINING PORTION IS PURELY EDUCATIONAL, AIMED AT SECURING YOUR WEBSITES ONLINE AND INTRODUCING YOU TO CYBERSECURITY.

 # Web Server Launcher Script

 This script creates a server to launch and test your web pages.
 It utilizes the Express framework and requires the installation of the Express package before running it (use `npm install express` command).